wgslr/getting-started/README.md

 ./run_onedata.sh --zone
 ```

-wait until it finishes sucessfully and then run Oneprovider on the second machine:
+wait until it finishes successfully and then run Oneprovider on the second machine:

 ```bash
 ./run_onedata.sh --provider --provider-fqdn <public ip or FQDN of your machine running provider> --zone-fqdn <public ip or FQDN of your machine running zone>
 ```

 Detailed information on accessing and using Onedata services can be found [here](#accessing).
-In order to test your installation please follow [these](#testing) instrcutions.
+In order to test your installation please follow [these](#testing) instructions.

 <a name="s31"></a>
 ### Scenario 3.1